 As an architectural photographer, one thing I love to see is when an architect has put a lot of attention into light – both through window placement to take advantage of the sun at different times throughout the year, and also through installed artificial lighting.
 Lighting design really helps to create mood and depth and this attention to light is always glaringly apparent to an architectural photographer.

 A lot of time is put not only into the photoshoot but also into the editing.
 I have a general rule of thumb that for every hour I am on set, I am two hours in the computer.
-In a half day shoot, most clients working with an experienced architectural photographer should plan to end up with roughly five to ten retouched images, depending upon the complexity of the space.
+In a half day shoot, most clients working with an experienced architectural photographer should plan to end up with roughly ten retouched images, depending upon the complexity of the space.
 Another thing to keep in mind is the option for cost-sharing.
 When you hire an architectural photographer, it is almost universally the case that you are the only company that can use those images; however, there is an opportunity to pay a little extra in licensing and to then share those costs and images with other companies (ie; the cabinet installer, the hardwood flooring company, the interior designer, etc).
 This can be a great opportunity for architects, designers and builders to substantially reduce the cost of their photoshoots.

 When an architectural photographer comes into your next project to capture photographs of your work, please don’t be alarmed when we setup our cameras and proceed to spend 99% of our time moving furniture.
 It’s standard practice for us perfectionists.